-Regardless of the type of injection used, in research trials, the injection treatments double the chance of gaining 3 lines or 15 letters on the eye chart of vision compared to those not treated.
+Regardless of the type of injection used, in research trial, the injection treatment double the chance of gaining 3 lines or 15 letters of vision compared to those not treated.
 The research has also shown that early treatment gives greater improvement in vision.
 Your own result may vary.

 Can there be any complications and risks?

 Regardless of the drug is used, each injection procedure carries a small risk (1 in 1000 patients) of serious complication including infection inside the eyeball (endophthalmitis) which can potentially result in total loss of vision if not treated promptly (see Information for Patients Under-Going Intravitreal Injections leaflet).